-Now that it’s officially fall, I think we could all use a good primer on how to make a basic pot of chili.
-I have several chili recipes on this website, but this basic chili recipe is my absolute favorite.
-Like, so good that I can’t stop going back for spoonfuls.
-Not only is this classic chili recipe super flavorful and easy, but it can be used as a template which can be customized in a number of ways to make it your very own.
+Now that it’s officially fall, it’s time to make my favorite fall comfort food, a pot of delicious homemade chili.
+While I have several chili recipes on the website already, this classic beef chili recipe is my absolute favorite.
+Like, it’s so good that I can’t stop going back for spoonfuls.
+Not only is this classic chili recipe super flavorful and easy, but it can be customized in a number of ways to make it your very own’s extremely customizable.
 Scroll down for ideas for customizing the proteins, spices, liquids, vegetables, and toppings!

 I like to add fresh jalapeños, cheese, green onion, and crushed tortilla chips to my chili!